Panda279TV/Panda-CSS3-Grid/README.md

 ---

 ## Container
 The container class is not strictly part of the grid but is important in laying out content.
 It allows you to center your page content.
-The container class is set to 70%-90% of the window width.
+The container class is set to 70% of the window width (responsive 70% to 90%).
 It helps you center and contain your page content.
 I use the container to contain my body content.

 To add a container just put your content inside a <div> tag with a container class.
 Here's an example of how your page might be set up.